Hawaiideveloper/Infastructure-as-Code-Sample_Env/Ansible/README.md

 *Setup our new Jenkins server with Ansible by pulling down a docker Jenkins container*

+## Setup Docker on Ubuntu

+##### Running this playbook will perform the following actions on your Ansible hosts:
+- [ ] Install aptitude, which is preferred by Ansible as an alternative to the apt package manager.

+- [ ] Install the required system packages.

+- [ ] Install the Docker GPG APT key.

+- [ ] Add the official Docker repository to the apt sources.

+- [ ] Install Docker

+- [ ] Install the Python Docker module via pip.

+- [ ] Pull the default image specified by default_container_image from Docker Hub.

+- [ ] Create the number of containers defined by the create_containers variable, each using the image defined by default_container_image, and execute the command defined in default_container_command in each new container.

 ### Get our storage working then use Ansible to connect it

 - [ ] Prerequistes are to give our account permissions to read/write/execute S3 buckets operations